101br03k/deepin-epic-config/README.md

 And also my xfce panel config file

-And of course the world famous git push script for pushing changes form my vm to github wich you can run with if its the first time also run this one
+And of course the world famous git push script for pushing changes form my vm to github<br>
+if its the first time also run this one<br>
 $ chmod u + x git-v1.sh

 and otherwise just do: